Mexico: Yucatán, Cozumel, & Calakmul - Birding Tour

 Physical Difficulty: Easy/Moderate

-We’ll start birding this morning in a superb botanical garden just south of town.
-While searching for Rose-throated Tanager and Yucatán Vireo, we should be entertained by some more widespread birds like Red-throated Ant-Tanager and Black-cowled Oriole.
-By late morning we’ll board a ferry to cross over to the island of Cozumel.
+Cozumel is a small island off the coast of the Yucatán Peninsula that is popular vacation spot and cruise ship destination.
+However, birders are attracted to it as well for its endemic species.
 Of the four island endemics, Cozumel Wren, Cozumel Vireo, and Cozumel Emerald should show themselves without too much effort.
 There are many endemic subspecies on Cozumel as well: Western Spindalis, Bananaquit, Blue-gray Gnatcatcher, Roadside Hawk, and Rufous-browed Peppershike all have distinctive populations that should pique our interest.
 Cozumel offers a unique mix of these mainland species plus Caribbean birds like Caribbean Elaenia and White-crowned Pigeon.
 An added bonus is a load of migrants, such as Black-throated Blue, Prairie, and Cape May Warblers.
 Afternoon birding is optional; those wishing to enjoy the beach or go snorkeling may do so.
-We will spend the night on Cozumel.

 Day 5: Cobá and Felipe Carillo Puerto

 After an early morning rise, we’ll head south towards lush coastal forest.
-The first stop is Cobá, a ruins site famous for a population of Spotted Rail.
+The first stop is Cobá, a ruins site situated in very nice forest.
 Among the ruins we’ll search for Thicket Tinamou, Yucatán Woodpecker, Yucatán Parrot, and Gray-collared Becard.
-We continue south to Felipe Carillo Puerto for the night, where we’ll look for Yucatán Nightjar and Yucatán Poorwill after dusk.
+We continue south to Felipe Carillo Puerto for the night.

 Picture walking through lowland rainforest and stumbling upon a decaying stone staircase.
 The vegetation is thick, and you can only see the first twenty stairs or so.
 As you ascend the stairs, you’re completely surrounded by layers of canopy.
 Finally, you reach the top of the staircase and turn around to see untouched rainforest in every direction, studded by the tops of half a dozen ancient pyramids, complete with frolicking spider monkeys.
 Awesome—in both senses of the word!
 Five species of wild cat live here, and the birds are equally thrilling.
-This is the only place in Mexico where Ocellated Turkey is common and confiding.
-Widespread antswarms host Gray-throated Chat, Swainson’s Warbler, and myriad woodcreepers.
+This is the best place in Mexico to see Ocellated Turkey, which is common and confiding.
+Antswarms host Gray-throated Chat, Swainson’s Warbler, and myriad woodcreepers.
 Other exciting possibilities include Black-headed Shrike-Tanager, Great Curassow, Agami Heron, and Royal Flycatcher.

 The tour ends this morning; the hotel has a complimentary airport shuttle.